lyteword/kjv/acts/chapter-2.md

 <sup>44</sup> And all that believed were together, and had all things common;

-<sup>45</sup> And sold their possessions and goods, and parted them to all men, as every man had need.
+<sup>45</sup> And sold their possessions and goods, and parted them to all *men*, as every man had need.

 <sup>46</sup> And they, continuing daily with one accord in the temple, and breaking bread from house to house, did eat their meat with gladness and singleness of heart,

 <sup>47</sup> Praising God, and having favour with all the people.
 And the Lord added to the church daily such as should be saved.